fahseltc/golang-fish-autobattler/README.md

 Fish can be rearranged in your school.
 Fish can grow when fed a certain number of times and gain stats.
 Some fish might eat other fish and replace them in your school.
+Some fish can have downsides.
 Fish can have adjacency bonuses for being next to other fish.
-Some fish might not be beneficial to its neighbors.
+Some fish might not be beneficial to its neighbors. dumb title fishter than light

+PAT
+resource management with fish types breeding behind think about job classes and how that might apply to fish. perks? perks as items placed physically into the background of a fishtank sandcastle, shell, filter

+APO
+make it an idle game or something, constant stuff going on. limit micro resource management style to the game, where fish are constantly reproducing. economy of fish. some fish make money/food, some battle, etc each fish has some pond ability, and some way to battle. fish has chainmail armor / fireball spell final fishtasy / final fish fantasy

 ## Fish defensive mechanisms research